whl-usc/whl-usc.github.io/README.md

 Briefly, the pipeline functions as follows: Raw data were processed to remove sequencing adapters and PCR duplicates (and if applicable. separated by barcode).
 All reads were permissively mapped to a custom reference genome (Hg38 with masked repeat regions) using STAR.
 Primary alignments were extracted, classified, and assembled to duplex groups (DGs), non-overlapping (NGs), or tri-segment groups (TGs).

 Here, DGs can be visualized using IGV, converted to stemloop groups, and have endpoints (read arm stopping points) determined.
-Furthermore, the nucleotide frequncy or SHAPE reactivity of DG arms can be determined.
+Furthermore, the nucleotide frequency or SHAPE reactivity of DG arms can be determined.

 <!-- CONTACT -->
 ## Contact